Ian Blackford accuses UK Government of running away from ‘moral and legal’ responsibilities over overseas aid cut

 "In a pandemic – no-one is safe until everyone is safe.
 Now is the time support each other, not walk away from those in need.

-“The Prime Minister has the nerve to brag about his government’s support for the vulnerable – and at the very same time he is slashing aid by £4.5 billion.
+“The Prime Minister has the nerve to brag about his government’s support for the vulnerable – and at the very same time he is slashing aid by £4.5bn.

-“In the week of the G7, what kind of world leader washes their hands of responsibility by cutting water and hygiene projects by more than 80% in the middle of a global pandemic?”
+“In the week of the G7, what kind of world leader washes their hands of responsibility by cutting water and hygiene projects by more than 80 per cent in the middle of a global pandemic?”

 Asked on Tuesday for a yes or no answer on whether MPs would have a vote on the issue, the Prime Minister’s spokesman ruled it out.